JayKay24/ride_sharing_app/README.md

 # Motor Pool App

 Motor Pool App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers.
+The Heroku link can be found [here](https://motor-pool.herokuapp.com/):

 #### Getting Started